-JSCC personnel facilitate orientation programs for students, parents, faculty and new employees as well as programs for student organizations and community organizations.
-These programs provide a variety of educational strategies and tips on how to protect oneself from sexual assault, theft and other crimes.
+JSCC personnel facilitate orientation programs for students, parents, faculty, and new employees, as well as programs for student organizations and community organizations.
+These programs provide a variety of educational strategies and tips on protecting oneself from sexual assault, theft, and other crimes.

-Student Safety Policy: JSCC strives to maintain a learning-centered environment free from intimidation, threats, violent acts and theft.
-This includes, but is not limited to, intimidating, threatening or hostile behaviors, physical or verbal abuse, vandalism, arson, sabotage, carrying or use of weapons, or any other act which is inappropriate to the academic environment.
+Student Safety Policy: JSCC strives to maintain a learning-centered environment free from intimidation, threats, violent acts, and theft.
+This includes but is not limited to, intimidating, threatening, or hostile behaviors, physical or verbal abuse, vandalism, arson, sabotage, carrying or use of weapons, or any other act inappropriate to the academic environment.

-Students who feel they have subjected to any of the behaviors listed above are requested to immediately report the incident to the Dean of Student Services.
-Students who observe or have knowledge of any violation of this policy should also report it immediately.
-Complaints will be investigated in accordance with the JSCC Student Handbook and disciplinary action will be taken against the offender, if appropriate.
+Students who feel they have subjected to any of the behaviors listed above are requested to report the incident to the Dean for Student Services immediately.
+Students who observe or know of any violation of this policy should also report it immediately.
+Complaints will be investigated following the JSCC Student Handbook, and disciplinary action will be taken against the offender if appropriate.

-The College reserves the right to take any and all action required to enforce the above policy including searching and inspection of school property and material brought into or out of the institution.
+The College reserves the right to take any and all action required to enforce the above policy, including searching and inspection of school property and material brought into or out of the institution.